MAS-P PRO3D ADVANCED MATERIAL SORTING

 These questions replace the previous FAQ set and keep capability wording tied to sample validation.

-Can it sort PP, PE, ABS, PC and PMMA?
+Can MAS 3D sort PP, PE, ABS, PC and PMMA?

 Sample Review